dc435/TimelineTailor/README.md

 # TimelineTailor

 An event extraction and timeline building website, written in Python.
-Currently deployed at [Timeline Tailor](www.timelinetailor.com).

 Timeline Tailor is a personal demonstration project to illustrate the author's skills in software design, natural language processing and deployment.
 Feel free to adopt the code base, or reach out if you have any queries.